top of page

 Athletic Park is Charming in Chaska

 Athletic Park in Chaska, Minnesota is considered by many to be the “crown jewel” of Minnesota amateur ballparks.
-Constructed in 1950 and featuring a classic mid-20th-century design, original wooden seats, covered grandstand, cinder block dugouts, and natural grass surface that is fine-tuned by volunteers, it would be hard not to argue as being one of the best in the state.
+Constructed in 1950 and featuring a classic mid-20th-century design, original wooden seats, covered grandstand, cinder block dugouts, and a natural grass surface that is fine-tuned by volunteers, it would be hard not to argue as being one of the best in the state.

 The aesthetics do not end with the structure of the ballpark itself.
-The facility is nestled between the Minnesota River, sloping hills, and surrounded by tall trees.
+The facility is nestled between the Minnesota River, and sloping hills, and surrounded by tall trees.
 It is quite a beautiful setting for any ballpark in the country and one that seems to have been stuck in time for small-town baseball.

-However, that Minnesota River can wreak havoc as it has flooded Athletic Park on five occasions this century alone, the last being in 2014.
+However, the Minnesota River can wreak havoc as it has flooded Athletic Park on five occasions this century alone, the last being in 2014.
 To help protect the historic stadium from further flood waters, the U.S. Army Corp of Engineers built a 710-foot tall grass berm with a width of 30 feet around 75% of the ballfield.
 The price was steep at $300,000, but civic leaders felt the price was worth it due to the amount of money needed to repair damages after each flooding.

 The Chaska Cubs have been around a little longer than Athletic Field having played its first game in town in 1928.
 Organized baseball itself has been played in Chaska since 1877 and at various times numerous organized teams played at the same time.
 There had also been multiple ballparks in town, one was partially destroyed by a tornado in 1925, but would later be dismantled and reconstructed at a new site in 1933.

-Chaska residents were then given a choice of where to build a brand new ballpark that would be Athletic Park.
 The Greater Chaska Athletic Association funded construction as part of a stock-selling drive and received donations as far as Juneau, Alaska.
 Volunteers helped layout the field and backstop, while the local newspaper declared the erected grandstand “as fine a grandstand any town of our size in the state can boast.”
 The new ballpark also featured the state of Minnesota’s first electronic scoreboard.

 The Cubs have won four state tournaments in 1932, 1947, 1971, and 1987 and the club continues to draw impressive crowds to its historic home near the Minnesota River.
 The ballpark also serves home for high school baseball, state tournaments, and American Legion baseball.
 It even served home to the city’s only professional baseball team in 1995 the Chaska Valley Buccaneers, who were 8-6 when the North Central League ceased operations.